eifinger/setup-rye/README.md

 ### Validate checksum

 You can also specify a checksum to validate the downloaded file.
+Checksums of versions 0.12.0 and later are automatically verified by this action.
 The sha265 hashes can be found on the [releases page](https://github.com/mitsuhiko/rye/releases) of the rye repo.